meisamdawoodi/magic-scroll-extention-chromium/README.md

-# Intelligent Scroll
+# Magic Scroll Extension

+Note for Users Without Middle Mouse Click
+If you don't have a middle mouse click or find it difficult to scroll through web pages using the middle click, the Magic Scroll Extension is a perfect solution for you.
+With our innovative drag-to-scroll feature and minimap scrollbar, you can easily navigate long pages without the need for a middle click.
+Enjoy a seamless browsing experience and take full advantage of the web's content!
 Smart scrolling and minimap for improved web navigation.

 ## Features

-Intelligent Scroll enhances your browsing experience with two main features:
+Magic Scroll Extension enhances your browsing experience with two main features:

 *   **Drag-to-Scroll (Hand Tool):** Click and hold your left mouse button anywhere on a webpage to drag and scroll.
 This provides a smooth, intuitive way to navigate long pages, similar to using a hand tool in document viewers.
 A subtle visual effect indicates when the feature is active.
 *   **Minimap Scrollbar:** A highly configurable minimap appears on the side of your screen, giving you a bird's-eye view of the entire page.
 You can quickly see your current position and click or drag on the minimap's thumb to jump to any part of the page.